Protecting your dog’s dental health: how to clean your dog’s teeth

 In theory, the firm and irregular texture is designed to rub against a dog’s teeth to remove tartar.
 However, they’re often high in carbohydrates (sugar) which can contribute to tartar build-up, leading to plaque.
 As a daily dental measure, they should also be calculated as part of their caloric intake, to prevent weight gain.

-Long-lasting chews like Lyka’s Pig Twigs or Lamb Straws are air-dried, single protein treats designed to be effective as dental aids.
+Long-lasting chews like Lyka’s Pig Twigs are air-dried, single protein treats designed to be effective as dental aids.
 They’re made without any other ingredients, including carbohydrates.

 Dental supplements